Configure Cluster Properties

 Tunable properties, such as internal buffer size, are also considered cluster properties.
 You should not need to change the default settings for tunable properties for normal operation.

-Cluster properties are stored internally and automatically replicated across all nodes, which ensures that each node is in sync.
+Cluster properties are stored internally and automatically replicated across all nodes, which ensures that each broker is in sync.

 To change any property settings, edit the configuration from the command line using your default text editor.
 As you make changes, the Redpanda Admin API verifies that the new value is valid.
 For example, if you change